Know the Facts...ASHA Supports the Profession of Audiology

-- In 2014, nearly 14,000 CCC-A audiologists affiliated with ASHA.
+- In 2016, nearly 14,000 CCC-A audiologists affiliated with ASHA.

 - The retention rate for certified audiology members has remained above 95% for the past decade.

-- 577 AuD degrees were awarded in academic year 2012–2013 (based on 95% of AuD programs reporting).
+- 623 doctor of audiology (AuD) degrees were awarded in academic year 2014–2015 (based on 96% of AuD programs reporting).

 Audiology has significant representation in ASHA's

 - Audiology has equal representation in the practice-specific areas of the

 for audiology professional services.